kaboomshebang/kbsb-cloudflare-form-worker/README.md

 # kbsb-cloudflare-form-worker

-Process HTML form-data and a captcha token using Cloudflare Workers.
+Process HTML form-data and a hCaptcha token using Cloudflare Workers.